arogozine/LinqToTypeScript/README.md

 For fun and to gain understanding of TypeScript and Node Package Manager.

 **Q**
-What's needed to target ES2016?
+What's needed to target ES2018?

 **A**
-This libraries uses async iteration.
+This library uses iteration and async iteration.
+You may need polyfills for Iterator and AsyncIterator.
-You will need the `Symbol.asyncIterator` polyfill.
 Libraries such as core js have this.

 **Q**
 Can this run in an ES5 browser like Internet Explorer.

 **A**
 With the right transpiler, polyfills, and bundler.
-Its not recommended due to the size and most likely performance.
+Its not recommended due to the size and most likely major performance impact.

 **Q**
 How does this compare to other LINQ libraries?